Jet Discrimination with Quantum Complete Graph Neural Network: Experimental Setup

 \section{Experimental Setup}

-\subsection{Dataset For Jet Discrimination}
+\subsection{Dataset for Jet Discrimination}

-The Monte Carlo simulations used in jet discrimination are generated with $\sqrt{s}=13$ TeV using \textsc{MadGraph5} \cite{mg5}, \textsc{Pythia8} \cite{pythia1} and \textsc{Delphes} \cite{delphes1,delphes2} for simulation of hard scattering process, QCD hadronization and detector responses respectively.
-Jets are clustered by the anti-$k_T$ algorithm \cite{antikt} with $R=0.8$, and implemented with \textsc{FastJet} \cite{fastjet}.
-The 2-prong jets ($Z'\rightarrow ZH,H\rightarrow b\bar{b}$) and the 3-prong jets ($Z'\rightarrow t\bar{t},t\rightarrow bW^{+},\bar{t}\rightarrow \bar{b}W^{-}$) are produced from the decay of the hypothetical vector bosons \cite{hvt}, while the background 1-prong QCD jets are produced with light quarks ($q=u,d,c,s$).
+We demonstrate the feasibility of QCGNN using two publicly available Monte Carlo simulated datasets\footnote{In the first published version, we used the dataset generated by ourselves using \cite{mg5,delphes1,delphes2,pythia1,hvt}.
+For the revised version, we switched to other existing public datasets since the number of data is much more sufficient.} for jet discrimination: the \Top dataset \cite{zenodo_top} and the \JetNet dataset \cite{zenodo_jetnet}.
+The jets in both datasets are clustered using the anti-$k_T$ algorithm \cite{antikt,fastjet} with a distance parameter $R=0.8$.

+The \Top dataset \cite{zenodo_top} is used for binary classification, distinguishing signal jets from top quarks (Top) and background jets from mixed quark-gluon interactions (QCD).
+The transverse momentum of the jets is in the range $[550, 650]$ GeV.
+The dataset is divided into 1.2 million training samples, 400 thousand validation samples, and 400 thousand testing samples.
+Further details of the \Top dataset can be found in \cite{dataset_top}.

+The \JetNet dataset \cite{zenodo_jetnet} is used for multi-class classification, with jets originating from gluons (g), top quarks (t), light quarks (q), $W$ bosons (w), and $Z$ bosons (z).
+Each class of jet has a transverse momentum of approximately 1 TeV, with around 170 thousand samples.
+For each jet event, only the top 30 particles with the highest transverse momentum are retained if the number of particles exceeds 30.
+Further details of the \JetNet dataset can be found in \cite{dataset_jetnet}

-In this paper, we represent each jet through a complete graph.
-Each node corresponds to a particle in the jet, and the node features are related to the energy flow information, including the transverse momentum fraction $z_i={p_T}_i/{p_T}_{jet}$, the relative pseudorapidity $\Delta\eta_i=\eta_i-\eta_{jet}$, and the relative azimuthal angle $\Delta\phi_i=\phi_i-\phi_{jet}$ for $i$-th particle.
-The input node features $\xbf^{(0)}_i$ are preprocessed through
+In our approach, each jet is represented as a complete graph.
+Each node corresponds to a particle in the jet, with node features related to particle flow information.
+For the $i$-th particle, the input features $\xbf^{(0)}_i$ include the transverse momentum fraction $z_i={p_T}_i/{p_T}_{jet}$, the relative pseudorapidity $\Delta\eta_i=\eta_i-\eta_{jet}$, and the relative azimuthal angle $\Delta\phi_i=\phi_i-\phi_{jet}$.
+For QCGNN, these input features are further preprocessed as follows:

-The indices of particles are arbitrary, since we will consider permutation invariant models (MPGNN and QCGNN) only.

-To balance between the training performance and the enormous training time of quantum machine learning simulation (implemented with classical computers), we randomly select 5000 data\footnote{The dataset is generated with fixed random seeds, then separated into 4000 training data and 1000 testing data.} uniformly distributed in the region $800 \le {p_T}_{jet} \le 1000$ for each channel, with number of particles $2 \le N \le 16$, and retaining particles with threshold $p_T$ at least 5\% of ${p_T}_{jet}$.
+since rotation gates are used for data encoding (see Sec.~\ref{sec_cq_model_setup}).
+Note that the indices of the particles are arbitrary due to the use of permutation-invariant models for graphs.

-\subsection{Classical And Quantum Models}
+\subsection{Classical and Quantum Models}